 Standards: The protocol and data format for exchanging information with merchants is standardized and doesn't require deep integration.

-Sideloading prevention when invoking native payment apps.
+Sideloading prevention when invoking platform-specific payment apps.

 Designed with upcoming security and privacy paradigms in mind.